Besler/McCaigStatisticsGroup/index.md

 ### Meetings
 We will be meeting on Thursdays, 11-12 in HRIC 3C70.
 You can subscribe to a Google Calendar [online](https://calendar.google.com/calendar?cid=Zjh2cm4yY280Z3MyN29vYzRybHZpaG45dmdAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ).
+The presentations are public, so please come out!

 ### Resources
 The course is based off the book [The Statistical Sleuth](http://www.statisticalsleuth.com/).